Yassine2612/bioinformatics_TA/bioinformatics_praktikum_source/bioinf_spring22/contents/1_Unix1.rst

         # The -l option prints one file per line with the size and the -h options make it human-readable.
 You can join both options together
         ls -lh
+        # The size should be 4.5M

+        # Enter home directory
+        cd
         # Create two directory
         mkdir dir1
         mkdir dir2